sma-abyar/Gli-ski-s-hexagonal-chess/README.md

 To install Hexagonal Chess, you need to have Java installed on your machine.
 Then, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/hexagonal-chess.git`
+1. Clone this repository: `git clone https://github.com/sma-abyar/Glinskis-hexagonal-chess.git)`
-2. Go to the project directory: `cd hexagonal-chess`
+2. Go to the project directory: `cd src`
-3. Compile the source code: `javac com/example/helloworld/HelloWorld.java`
-4. Create a jar file: `jar cvfe HexagonalChess.jar com.example.helloworld.HelloWorld com/example/helloworld/HelloWorld.class`
-5. Run the jar file: `java -jar HexagonalChess.jar`
+3. Open te project in an ide looklike vscode or Intellij Idea and run `Main.java`
+4. You can use another way to compile and run Main.java file.

 ## Rules